Particles and Phase Space Points

 using QEDcore

-To use concrete process definitions and models, we also need to use QEDprocesses.jl
+To use concrete process definitions, models and phase-space layouts, we use the QEDbase.Mocks

 Particle Types